Skip to content

 Making a start

 I began by looking at my whole website, and actually itemising what was there.
-I made notes on what I liked, and what I didn’t; what worked, what needed a refresh, and what needed totally scrapping and starting again.
+I made notes on what I liked, and what I didn’t, what worked, what needed a refresh, and what needed totally scrapping and starting again.
 There were also a few bits that could be quietly lost, and some things I needed to add.

 Then I met with Emily, and had an initial discussion around what she could offer, and how that might work.
 We discussed timescales, cost, and my brand colours, fonts and imagery, which I was able to send her by email afterwards.
 I didn’t need to send her a style guide regarding tone or content, as I’m in charge of that myself!